genomegraph/vg_reverse_lookup/reverse_lookup_vg_en.md

 #### Adding an alignment file to a graph as vg path

 ```
-vg mod -P --include-aln annotation.gam graph.vg > mod.vg
+# Embed GAM alignments into a graph, and then merge the paths implied by alignments into the graph

-# If you want to split the node at the breaks of the annotation, remove -P
+vg mod -i annotation.gam graph.vg > mod.vg

-# If you want to align node splittings with annotations, remove the -P option
+# Don't edit with -i alignments, just use them for labeling the graph
-vg mod --include-aln annotation.gam graph.vg > mod.vg
+vg mod -P -i annotation.gam graph.vg > graph.include_path.vg
 ```

 ### WIP: Extracting subgraph related information from a graph